cloudflare/mcp-server-cloudflare/apps/dns-analytic/README.md

 Note that while Cursor supports HTTP+SSE servers, it doesn't support authentication, so you still need to use `mcp-remote` (and to use a STDIO server, not an HTTP one).

 You can connect your MCP server to other MCP clients like Windsurf by opening the client's configuration file, adding the same JSON that was used for the Claude setup, and restarting the MCP client.

-## How does it work?

-#### OAuth Provider

-The OAuth Provider library serves as a complete OAuth 2.1 server implementation for Cloudflare Workers.
-It handles the complexities of the OAuth flow, including token issuance, validation, and management.
-In this project, it plays the dual role of:

-- Authenticating MCP clients that connect to your server
-- Managing the connection to Cloudflare's OAuth services
-- Securely storing tokens and authentication state in KV storage

-#### Durable MCP

-Durable MCP extends the base MCP functionality with Cloudflare's Durable Objects, providing:

-- Persistent state management for your MCP server
-- Secure storage of authentication context between requests
-- Access to authenticated user information via `this.props`
-- Support for conditional tool availability based on user identity

-#### MCP Remote

-The MCP Remote library enables your server to expose tools that can be invoked by MCP clients like the Inspector.
-It:

-- Defines the protocol for communication between clients and your server
-- Provides a structured way to define tools
-- Handles serialization and deserialization of requests and responses
-- Maintains the Server-Sent Events (SSE) connection between clients and your server